javedIqbal6618/timepass/README.md

-I'm a new Python/Flask developer,
+I'm a new Python/Django developer, and